Skip to Main Content

 What exactly are you reading?: Even when you find yourself in a traditional news site, identify what type of writing you are reading.
 Is it news reporting, a feature story, an editorial, work by a guest blogger, a review, an op-ed, a disguised ad, or a comment?

 Be suspicious of pictures!: Not all photographs tell the truth or unfiltered truth.
-Images are normally edited or processed, but sometimes they are digitally manipulated.
-Some are born digital.
+Images are typically edited or processed, but sometimes they are digitally manipulated.
+With the emergence of AI, some images are born digital.
 A Google reverse image search can help discover the source of an image and its possible variations.